SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders With Losses On Their Investment In Teradata Corporation Of Class Action Lawsuit And Upcomin...

 Teradata, together with its subsidiaries, provides a connected multi-cloud data platform for enterprise analytics.
 Historically, Teradata primarily dealt with the information technology departments of its customers.
 However, as the Company expanded its business model and strategic objectives, it increasingly began to engage with additional customer business units.

-On February 13, 2023, Teradata issued a press release reporting its Q4 and full year 2022 financial results.
-In providing an outlook for the full-year 2023, the press release stated that“Public cloud ARR is expected to increase in the range of 53% to 57% year-over-year” and“Total ARR is expected to increase in the range of 6% to 8% year-over-year.”
+Teradata issued a press release reporting its Q4 and full year 2022 financial results.
+In providing an outlook for the full-year 2023, the press release stated that "Public cloud ARR is expected to increase in the range of 53% to 57% year-over-year" and "Total ARR is expected to increase in the range of 6% to 8% year-over-year."

 Throughout the Class Period, Defendants made materially false and misleading statements regarding the Company's business, operations, and compliance policies.
 Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (i) under Teradata's expanded business model, which involved engagement with additional customer business units and decisionmakers, transactions with the Company's customers took longer to finalize; (ii) Teradata thus overstated its ability to close customer transactions within their intended timeframes under its expanded business model; (iii) Terada failed to timely close several customer transactions that it had factored into its outlook for 2023 ARR growth; (iv) as a result, the Company was unlikely to meet its full year 2023 Total and Public Cloud ARR expectations; and (v) as a result, the Company's public statements were materially false and misleading at all relevant times.

-Then, on February 12, 2024, Teradata announced its Q4 and full year 2023 financial results.
-Among other things, the Company stated that due to“deal timing issues” public cloud ARR increased by only 48% and total ARR increased by only 6% for the full year 2023, falling well short of the Company's previously issued expectations for these performance metrics.
+Teradata announced its Q4 and full year 2023 financial results.
+Among other things, the Company stated that due to "deal timing issues" public cloud ARR increased by only 48% and total ARR increased by only 6% for the full year 2023, falling well short of the Company's previously issued expectations for these performance metrics.

 As a result of Defendants' wrongful acts and omissions, and the precipitous decline in the market value of the Company's securities, Plaintiff and other Class members have suffered significant losses and damages.